- Full-time, Part-time, Per course

 Heriot Watt University’s MSc in International Marketing with Consumer Psychology delivers a strong understanding of psychological approaches and interventions in consumer-led marketing strategies.

-This unique Masters degree in International Marketing with Consumer Psychology delivers a strong understanding of psychological approaches and interventions in consumer-led marketing strategies.
+This is a unique Masters degree in International Marketing with Consumer Psychology from the Edinburgh Business School at Heriot-Watt University.
+It delivers a strong understanding of psychological approaches and interventions in consumer-led marketing strategies.

 - Contemporary Consumers - examines the motivations and perspectives of consumers in different international locations.